Arabian Sands Revisited

 There are years that are unaccounted for in the life of Jesus.
 Some claim he went to India, but if he did in fact travel abroad, I’d put my money on Arabia.

-This was, of course, a pre-Muslim Arabia, but the nomadic camel-breeding tribes of the Arabian desert have been there since the dawn of time.
+This was, of course, a pre-Muslim Arabia, but the nomadic camel-breeding tribes of the Arabian desert have been there since the dawn of history.
 The desert guides and companions of Thesiger were such Arabs, which he was careful to distinguish from the Arabs who cultivate farms or live in towns and cities.
 These desert Arabs, which he called Bedu (more commonly known as Bedouin), had lived unchanged since ancient, biblical times and were considered “primitive” but had a refinement that “civilized” people didn’t have.

 In the desert, there is more at reach a closeness to God difficult to achieve in the comfortable, distraction-addled life of the towns and cities.
 And the harshness of desert life will purge one of nearly everything that one takes for granted in civilized life.
 The traits most admired by these desert Arabs are long-suffering endurance and patience.